databrary/design/wireframe-presentation.md

 - [x]: citation format, instructions, download in RIS/bibtex/etc.
 - [x]: change "Shared on November 2000" to "Shared November 2011"
 - [x]: reduce # video file to 1 each participant, data files to 2
+- [ ] Excerpts tag with a couple videos, description, view

 UPDATED: Study page (Authorized View)